esantanche/emsreact/emsreact/src/components_library/panes/README.md

-# Panes are react components that are defined as follows:
+# Panes are React components that are defined as follows:

 Panes define the positioning of elements.